 There are two AAAs in the Los Angeles Region, the City of Los Angeles Department of Aging and WDACS.
 In this capacity, WDACS is responsible for delivering comprehensive services to promote the health, independence, and well-being of older adults and adults with disabilities in Los Angeles County.
-We provide a range of services (as mandated by the Older Americans Act) that include: Congregate and Home-Delivered Meals, Supportive Services, Legal Assistance, Health Insurance Counseling and Advocacy, Nutrition Education, Family Caregiver Support Program, and Disease Prevention and Health Promotion Services.
+We provide a range of services (as mandated by the Older Americans Act) that include: Congregate and Home-Delivered Meals, Supportive Services, Legal Assistance, Health Insurance Counseling and Advocacy, Nutrition Education, Family Caregiver Support Program, and Health Promotion: Evidence-Based services.

-The Honorable Board of Supervisors April 6, 2021 Page 2
+The Honorable Board of Supervisors April 5, 2022 Page 2

 The Older Americans Act (OAA) mandates all AAAs to have a four (4) - year Area Plan that outlines key priorities, goals, and objectives for delivering comprehensive services.
 Los Angeles County's (County) FY 2020-24 Area Plan is based on a robust needs assessment and extensive stakeholder engagement, including 13 public hearings.
-We also held a virtual public hearing on February 25, 2021 to obtain public feedback on the FY 2021-22 Area Plan Update.
+We also held a virtual public hearing on October 14, 2021, to obtain public feedback on the FY 2022-23 Area Plan Update.

 The annual Area Plan Update process enables the County to reexamine its direction and progress because of changing circumstances.
-This year's Area Plan Update reflects minor adjustments to the target populations and projected units of service for several AAA programs, based on the 3-year averages for service units provided and target populations reached.
-For example, the projected number of minority clients increased 10 percent and the projected number of rural clients increased 20 percent.
-There are minor adjustments to units of service in categories such as personal care, respite care, and case management.
-The recommended actions are necessary to allow WDACS to submit the FY 2021-22 Area Plan Update to CDA for approval.
+This year's Area Plan Update reflects minor adjustments to the projected units of service for several AAA programs, based on the 3-year averages for service units provided.
+There are minor adjustments to units of service in categories such as personal care, respite care, homemaker, Alzheimer's day care, and case management.
+The recommended actions are necessary to allow WDACS to submit the FY 2022-23 Area Plan Update to CDA for approval.